 There are night viewing sessions on the nights of a full moon and the two days before and tickets must be purchased 24 hours in advance, starting at 10 am.
 Make sure to wear mosquito repellent.
 It is a good idea to bring a flashlight, because the interior of the Taj Mahal is quite dark (even during the day) and to fully appreciate the details of the gem inlays, you need a good light.
 Ticket fare is Rs.
 500 for Indian Nationals and Rs.
 750 for Non-Indians.
 The viewing hours for night viewing are from 8:30 pm to 9:00 pm and 9:00 pm to 9:30 pm.

 On Mohua’s insistence we took a guide for Rs 200.
 The Taj Mahal is an immense mausoleum of white marble, built between1631 and 1643by order of the Mughal emperor Shah Jahan in memory of his favourite wife.
-Taj Mahal meansCrown Palace; one of the wife's names was Mumtaz Mahal,Ornament of the Palace.
+Taj Mahal meansCrown Palace; one of the wife's name was Mumtaz Mahal,Ornament of the Palace.
 The Taj is one of the most well preserved and architecturally beautiful tombs in the world, one of the masterpieces of Indian Muslim architecture, and one of the great sites of the world's heritage.
 The grounds of the complex include several other beautiful buildings, reflecting pools, and extensive ornamental gardens with flowering trees and bushes.
 The Taj framed by trees and reflected in a pool is amazing.
 Close up, large parts of the building are covered with inlaid stonework.

 In the harem of the Mughals all the members used to get money according to their gradation.
 In Shah Jahan's court people all over the world came to his courts.
 Many paintings show presence of European.
 At the time of Shah Jahan India was the largest exporter of fabric.
 Europeans also came in search of Spices, gem stones.